 If you're changing an item line with an account code into a description-only line, delete the line and add a new one.

 If you assign an item to a fixed asset account, the item is added to the fixed asset register as a draft that you can edit later (except for items with a zero-value amount).

 The price of the item.
 This can be a positive, negative or zero amount, as long as the bill amount isn't negative.

-Select the account to code the sale to.
 You can edit the account on a paid bill if the new account's tax rate is the same.

 Fixed asset accounts behave differently depending on whether you create or edit a bill: